Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

     </figcaption>
 </figure>

-Since we're using a *linear SVM* classifier, I'll try to visualize the weights assigned to the features, and see for each class (category) in the data, what are the features that affect the model's prediction positivly and negatively.
+Since we're using a *linear SVM* classifier, I'll try to visualize the weights assigned to the features, and see for each class (category) in the data, what are the features that affect the model's prediction positively and negatively.

 Resources about interpreting SVM classifier in `sklearn`: